-Aluminum casting is a method for producing high tolerance and high quality parts by inserting molten aluminum into a precisely designed and precision engineered die, mold, or form.
+Aluminum casting is a method for producing high tolerance and high quality parts by pouring molten aluminum into a precisely designed and precision engineered die, mold, or form.
 It is an efficient process for the production of complex, intricate, detailed parts that exactly match the specifications of the original design.

 A positive benefit of aluminum cast parts is the layer of aluminum oxide that forms immediately after the part is removed from the mold, which provides a wall of protection against corrosion and rust.

-The typical method for casting aluminum is to pour molten aluminum into a steel mold that has been precision processed to ensure that the cast piece will have an exceptionally smooth and refined surface.
+One typical method for casting aluminum is to pour molten aluminum into a steel mold that has been precision processed to ensure that the cast piece will have an exceptionally smooth and refined surface.
 This particular process is one of several methods used to produce aluminum castings, each of which is used for the creation of specific types of parts.

 A variation in the casting processes is the type of mold, which can be permanently made of steel or temporarily made of a non-metallic material.
 Each of the types of castings have their benefits and are depended on for their reliability and product quality.

-Much of the expense of permanent aluminum mold casting is the machining and shaping of the mold, which is normally made from gray iron or steel.
+Much of the expense of aluminum permanent mold casting is the machining and shaping of the mold, which is normally made from gray iron or steel.
 The mold is shaped into the geometric shape of the designed part with the specifications and shape of the part divided into two halves.
 In the injection process, the halves of the mold are tightly sealed such that no air or contaminants are present.
-The mold is heated prior to the insertion of the molten aluminum, which can be ladled or injected.
+The mold is heated prior to the pouring of the molten aluminum, which can be ladled or injected.